emmahoggett/ProjectPCSC/README.md

 ### Addtional content
 The code also contains google test files that test each error management.
 There are several executable that can be launched for this task:
-* `./runBasicMonteCarloTest` : test all error management of the code
+* `./runBasicMonteCarloTest` : test all error management of the code.
+*

 ### Documentation
 * [Guide to Scientific Computing in C++] (https://link.springer.com/book/10.1007/978-1-4471-2736-9)